Avaiga/taipy-getting-started-gui/step_06/ReadMe.md

     The "Getting Started" Notebook is available [here](https://docs.taipy.io/en/latest/getting_started/getting_started.ipynb).
 In Taipy GUI, the process to execute a Jupyter Notebook is different from executing a Python Script.
     It is important to check the [Notebook](https://docs.taipy.io/en/latest/getting_started/getting_started.ipynb) content and see the [documentation](https://docs.taipy.io/en/latest/manuals/gui/notebooks/).

-# Step 6: Organize the layout of your App
+# Step 6: Page layout

 In just a few steps, you have created a full forecasting application that predicts across multiple days with different parameters.
 However, the page's layout could be greatly improved.
 To get a more aesthetically pleasing page, three new useful controls will be used.
 These are: